Connecting the Boston University campus

 Timid and inexperienced cyclists, and pedestrians, really ought not have to use Commonwealth Avenue to get around the BU campus.

-Let me make a few suggestions for some improvements:
+Let me make a few suggestions for improvements:

 - Restore the section of the Claire Saltonstall Bikeway (Boston to Cape route) which passes through the campus (Silber Way, Blandford Street, Cummington Mall, Babbitt Street).
 BU dismantled this route by gating off Babbitt Street!